Azure/azure-sdk-for-android/README.md

 #Microsoft Azure SDK for Android

-This project provides a client library in Java that makes it easy to consume Microsoft Azure services from the Android platform.
+This project provides a client library that makes it easy to consume Microsoft Azure services from the Android platform.
 For documentation please see the [Microsoft Azure Java Developer Center](http://azure.microsoft.com/en-us/develop/java/).

 #Features